-NEWTON, MA (WHDH) - Residents in Newton are on edge, concerned and fearful for their pets after a large coyote was spotted over the weekend roaming the city streets with a cat in its mouth.
+NEWTON, MASS.
+(WHDH) - Residents in Newton are on edge, concerned and fearful for their pets after a large coyote was spotted over the weekend roaming the city streets with a cat in its mouth.

 Several coyotes have been spotted near “The Cove” playground in the city’s Auburndale section, with the most recent sighting coming on Saturday.